 SIMON BRYANT, SECONDARY TEACHER – ENGLISH AND DRAMA

 Making the decision to move to Sabah wasn’t difficult, both my wife and I had spent hours researching the school and (in truth) drooling over countless internet images of Sabah’s azure seas, lush virgin rainforest and dramatic mountain range; but inevitably as the time for the move approached (or should I say crawled towards us!) so did the reality of our situation: What are the practicalities of living somewhere as “exotic” as Borneo?
 How different could life be?
 What if the experience was a complete disaster?
 It was with this mix of heady excitement and gut-wrenching trepidation that we landed into Kota Kinabalu International Airport.

 We shouldn’t have been worried.
 From the offset we’ve been well looked after.
 With the assistance of members of staff, board members, estate agents and banking representatives, it was amazing how much we were able to achieve in the first week.
 For example; I knew that I wouldn’t get lost on the first day of term, I was going to be paid real money for working in paradise, and that we’d negotiated a good price for an apartment not too far from the school.

-I’m now into my third academic year at KIS and during this time the student body has almost doubled, the staffing has inevitably increased and a wider range of subjects are being offered to those students at IGCSE, A’S and A level.
+I’m now into my fourth academic year at KIS and during this time the student body has almost doubled, the staffing has inevitably increased and a wider range of subjects are being offered to those students at IGCSE, AS and A level.
 Considering that the school has grown rapidly, KIS still maintains the feel of a much smaller school.
 As a teacher, I think that the merits of a school can be measured by how much investment and in turn satisfaction is evident across the whole school community and that sense of satisfaction is almost palpable when you arrive at KIS!